 We believe the funding mechanism for county and township infrastructure should be strengthened.

-We support the North Dakota Attorney General having a deadline to respond to issues.
+We support that the North Dakota Attorney General has a deadline to respond to issues.

 We support the increased availability of proper training of rural emergency services in agricultural emergencies.